 KVA12123 is a fully human engineered IgG1 monoclonal antibody that was designed to bind to VISTA through a unique epitope at physiologic and acidic pH levels.
 KVA12123 is being developed as an intravenous infusion.

 In preclinical models, KVA12123 demonstrates single agent tumor growth inhibition in cold tumors and in combination with other checkpoint inhibitors (CPIs).
 It is well-tolerated with no CRS-associated cytokine release (change IL6 and TNFα levels) or neurotoxicity seen in preclinical models.

-Kineta is planning to conduct a Phase 1 /Phase 2 clinical study evaluating KVA12123 as a single agent and in combination with (pembrolizumab) in patients with advanced solid tumors.
+Kineta opened a Phase 1 clinical study evaluating KVA12123 as a single agent and in combination with (pembrolizumab) in patients with advanced solid tumors.
 The objectives of the study are to evaluate the safety, tolerability, pharmacokinetics and anti-tumor responses of KVA12123 alone and in combination with KEYTRUDA® (pembrolizumab).

 VISTA is a key driver of immunosuppression in the TME resulting in blockade and down-regulation of the immune response which are the hallmarks of a ‘‘cold tumor.’’

 VISTA is a negative immune checkpoint that suppresses T cell function in a variety of solid tumors.
 High VISTA expression in tumor correlates with poor survival in cancer patients and has been associated with a lack of response to other CPIs.